Vlad-404/photo-portfolio/README.md

 | Test sending purchase confirmation email   | [x]         |   [x]       | [x]|       [x]  |  [x] |   [x] |

 During testing, these errors were found and corrected:
 - Removing an item from cart manually resulted in 500 error.
+See bug#019

 ## User Stories Testing